The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 What if a silver investor gets coins that have become worn smooth, with holes drilled in them, with them having gotten clipped, or something else that would severely diminish the weight?

-Those would not get sold as circulated coins by any trusted bullion dealer.
+Those would not get sold as circulated coins.

 In other words, let’s assume an investor buys a $10 roll of circulated, pre-1965 Washington quarters.
-It is safe to say that those will neither be in brilliant uncirculated condition because those would have been pulled out, but that roll of quarters will also not contain clipped, drilled, or cull coins, because those would have gotten pulled out too.
+It is safe to say that those will neither be in brilliant uncirculated condition because those would have been pulled out, but that roll of quarters will also not contain clipped or drilled coins, because those would have gotten pulled out too.

 Average circulated means just that - pocket change that has gotten used.One more note about the whole collector’s/historical value of Constitutional silver coins, recall the statement that all the 90% silver coins that have ever since got minted have gotten minted.